The resolution of the Yang-Mills Plateau problem in super-critical dimensions: Introduction

 \subsection{Optimal regularity result for Yang-Mills Plateau minimizers}

 Since we work in the natural class $\mathcal A_{G}^\phi(\mathbb B^5)$ in which a Yang-Mills minimizer exists according to Theorem \ref{YMP5}, we may then apply Federer dimension reduction techniques and obtain: \begin{theorem}[optimal partial regularity for Yang-Mills-Plateau minimizers] Let $\phi$ be a smooth $\mathfrak{g}$-valued connection $1$-form over $\partial \mathbb B^5$.
-Then the minimizer of
+Then for the minimizer of

-belongs to $\mathcal R^\infty_\phi(\mathbb B^5)$, i.e. the corresponding class $[A]\in\mathcal A_{G,\phi}(\mathbb B^5)$ has a representative which is locally smooth outside a finite set. \end{theorem} An analogue of this result was proven by a completely different, combinatorial technique in \cite{Preg} for the case of $U(1)$-curvatures.\\
+the corresponding class $[A]\in\mathcal A_{G,\phi}(\mathbb B^5)$ has a representative which is locally smooth outside a set of isolated points. \end{theorem} An analogue of this result was proven by a completely different, combinatorial technique in \cite{Preg} for the case of $U(1)$-curvatures.\\

 The result of Theorem \ref{rymp} is optimal in the following sense.
-Recall that in \cite{HLs} it was proven that there exist smooth boundary data for harmonic maps $u:\mathbb B^3\to\mathbb S^4$ such that the energy-minimizing harmonic map would need to have a bounded from below number of singularities.
-By a similar procedure it is possible to find smooth connection forms $\phi$ on bundles over $\partial \mathbb B^5$ for which the minimizers of \eqref{YMP} are forced to have singularities.
-Therefore in general (even in the case when the connection corresponding to $\phi$ does not have nontrivial topology) we cannot expect the minimizers of \eqref{YMP} to be smooth, and the optimal regularity space for them is thus $\mathcal R^\infty_\phi(\mathbb B^5)$.
+Recall that in \cite{HLs} it was proven that there exist smooth boundary data for harmonic maps $u:\mathbb B^3\to\mathbb S^2$ such that the energy-minimizing harmonic map would need to have a bounded from below number of singularities.
+By a similar procedure it is possible to find smooth connection forms $\phi$ on bundles over $\partial \mathbb B^5$ for which the minimizers of \eqref{YMP} are forced to have singularities.\\